Långängen

 Långängen is a residential area in Stocksund in Danderyd Municipality in Sweden.
-It used to have service by a tramway connected to Stocksund railway station at Roslagsbanan but is now serviced with busses instead.
+It used to have service by a tramway connected to Stocksund railway station at Roslagsbanan but is now serviced with buses instead.

-Långängen was an important site for the early Swedish movie industry, with Skandiafilm's studio situated there in the early 20th century.
+Långängen was an important site for the early Swedish movie industry, with Skandiafilm's (sv) studio situated there in the early 20th century.
 Glen Studios, a music studio where the album ABBA was recorded, was situated in Långängen in the 1970s.